tj-wells/coti-docker-method/README.md

 # 🏃 Running Your Node

 Now you're ready to run your node!
 Docker containers can be run in the foreground or in the background.
-The first few times you run your node, I recommend running the container in the foreground so you can watch the logs of your node.
+The first few times you run your node, I recommend running the container in the foreground so you can check the logs of your node.
 To do this, run

 ```
 docker-compose up
 ```

-Make sure your logs look healthy, and compare your logs with the screenshots in the dropdown below if you have doubts.
+Make sure your logs look healthy, I have provided some sample logs in the screenshots below if you're not sure what to expect.

 <details>
     <summary>Click to view examples of healthy node logs</summary>